MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppxPackageAutoUpdateSettings.md

 ```

 ## DESCRIPTION
-The 'Remove-AppxPackageAutoUpdateSettings' PowerShell cmdlet removes the settings configured for a specific or all installed Windows Apps in relation to Auto Update and Repair.
+The 'Remove-AppxPackageAutoUpdateSettings' PowerShell cmdlet removes the settings configured for a specific or all installed Windows apps in relation to the Auto Update and Repair settings.

 ## EXAMPLES